Two new reports advance understanding of the distributed cloud and communications systems as well as trust, security and resilience for 6G systems.

 “These reports are the first two to advance the Next G Alliance’s Audacious Goals to establish North American 6G leadership,” said ATIS President and CEO Susan Miller.
 “The goals specifically address the top priorities for North America’s contribution to future 6G-related global standards, deployments, products, operations and services.”

-“I am excited to see the two papers on the NGA’s audacious goals titled ‘Trust, Security and Resilience’ and ‘6G Distributed Cloud and Communication System’ being published as scheduled,” said Nokia Bell Labs Fellow and National 6G Roadmap Working Group Chair Amitava Ghosh.
+“I am excited to see the two papers on the NGA’s audacious goals titled ‘Trust, Security and Resilience’ and ‘6G Distributed Cloud and Communication Systems’ being published as scheduled,” said Nokia Bell Labs Fellow and National 6G Roadmap Working Group Chair Amitava Ghosh.
 “With 6G, digital world experiences will be enhanced utilizing the internet of senses and extended reality capabilities and that will require new level of Trust Security and Resilience.
 The first paper provides insight into these areas.
 The second paper, “6G Distributed Cloud and Communications System,” is a step toward converged communication and computing system capabilities beyond what has been achieved leveraging network cloudification and edge computing.”